 29. Family for understanding my need for private space.
 I do shut my door very often, especially when I’m writing.
 It helps me write better.

 30. Time with my family.
 Even though I’m quite an extreme introvert and this is very apparent at home more so than when I’m outside, but when it’s time to interact with others like my family, I do enjoy those moments of interaction.

 31. Family for what they had done.
 Dad for helping me fixed things whenever things are spoilt.
 Mum for cooking for us and doing the housework.
-My brothers who helped me brainstorm ideas, solve my problems and design my book cover.
+My brothers helped me brainstorm ideas, solve my problems, and design my book cover.